 The flu is a serious disease that can lead to hospitalization and sometimes death.
-On January 15, a 3-year-old girl was the first child fatality of the Hong Kong winter influenza season bringing the flu-related death toll in Hong Kong to 32 for 2018.
+On January 28, 2019 a 2-year-old boy was the first child fatality of the Hong Kong winter influenza season.
 While it is still too early to tell whether the flu season will be more severe this year, it is not too late to get vaccinated.
 According to the WHO and medical experts, getting vaccinated is by far the most effective way to prevent infection and severe outcomes caused by flu viruses.

-Who should get vaccinated for the flu in Hong Kong?
+Who should get the flu vaccine in Hong Kong?

-Everyone should get vaccinated for the flu every year (except babies under the age of 6 months).
+Everyone should get the flu vaccine in Hong Kong every year (except babies under the age of 6 months).
 The ones that are most vulnerable are:

 Now.
 You or your family members should get vaccinated as soon as possible.
 The flu shot takes about four weeks to become effective and it will protect you during Hong Kong’s seasonal influenza commonly between January to May and mid June to August.

-Where can I get vaccinated for the flu in Hong Kong?
+Where can I get the flu vaccine in Hong Kong?

 In Hong Kong you can either get the flu shot through the vaccination subsidy scheme to encourage most vulnerable people to get vaccinated – or privately without any subsidy.